• Skip to primary navigation

 Skip the takeout and make a lighter version at home.
 This Sticky Sesame Cauliflower is battered and baked to perfection, then smothered in a spicy, sticky-sweet sauce.
 It's heavenly!

 Cauliflower has been trending for a couple of years now and I don't see it slowing down anytime soon.
-It's one of the most versatile vegetables and many people use it as a healthier replacement to pizza crust, rice, mashed potatoes, meat, creamy sauces and so much more.
+It's one of the most versatile vegetables and many people use it as a healthier replacement for pizza crust, rice, mashed potatoes, meat, creamy sauces and so much more.

 The internet is bursting with delicious cauliflower recipes and my Cheesy Vegan Cauliflower Casserole and Vegan Alfredo Sauce are just a few of what's out there.
 Anything is possible!

-So, if you've always been a fan of Sesame Chicken takeout, you're going to love this recipe.
+So, if you've always been a fan of sesame chicken takeout, you're going to love this recipe.
 It's much lighter, but all the flavors are still there.
 It's baked instead of fried, and I used a minimal amount of high-sodium ingredients.

 You won't be missing a thing!

-• In a large pan over medium heat, add the tamari, agave, vinegar, sesame oil, sriracha, ginger, and garlic.
+4. In a large pan over medium heat, add the tamari, agave, vinegar, sesame oil, sriracha, ginger, and garlic.
 Whisk and bring to a light simmer.
+Whisk the cornstarch and vegetable broth and pour into the pan.
+Simmer until it thickens up and becomes sticky.
+Add cauliflower and toss to coat.
+Top with green onions and sesame seeds if desired.

 Anything goes!
 I typically serve it over rice, but you can serve it over quinoa, couscous, or even cauliflower rice.
-You can eat it as is, or top it with toasted sesame seeds, sliced green onion, cilantro or anything your taste buds crave.
+You can eat it as is, or top it with toasted sesame seeds, sliced green onion, cilantro, or anything your taste buds crave.
 It's a perfect meal for lunch or dinner.

 YES!
 Just swap out the all-purpose for a 1.1 gluten-free flour.
 Make sure to use a gluten-free tamari sauce too.